 - A campaign on Pinterest can help your SEO strategy too.
 With the right pins, the platform is a great ally to help your content climb to the top of the SERP.
 Pinterest is a ‘path to purchase,’ much more so than other media.

-So, how to set a high-level Pinterest marketing strategy?
+So, how to set up a high-level Pinterest marketing strategy?
 Follow these steps:

 - Set SMART goals (specific, measurable, achievable, relevant, and time-bound).
 In addition to gaining a following on Pinterest, do you want to drive traffic to your website, increase conversions for a specific product/service, or encourage registrations for an event?